runemadsen/runemadsen-2012/writings/printing-code/preparing-for-ams.md

 Now that you know how to export PDF's from Processing, how do we prepare the image for print at AMS?
 It's a simple process, but it's important to do it right.
 These are the steps we need to take:

 * Picking the paper
-* Convert TIF file with to Adobe RGB (1998) color profile
+* Convert to TIF file with the Adobe RGB (1998) color profile

 Picking the Paper